-But, once it is done, you’ll be amazed at how much more space you now have.
-Also, there are numerous benefits to boarding your loft, some of which are:
+You’ll be amazed at how much more space you now have.

-- It helps to get rid of clutter that would normally have stayed in the house
+- It helps to get rid of clutter that you would normally have around the house.

-- It can even increase the value of your property
+- It can increase the value of your property.

-There are two options when it comes to boarding your loft for insulation; they are:
+There are two options when it comes to boarding your loft.

-For the first, you can do it yourself if you have some experience working with wood.
-Essentially, it is the act of boarding up part of the loft, especially close to the hatch for the purpose of storage space.
+You can do this yourself if you have some experience working with wood.
+Essentially, it involves boarding up areas of the loft that are close to the hatch for a little bit of extra storage space.

 You can buy PIR, Polystyrene, or phenolic boards to get the job done.
-And, if you secure the services of a professional, you can expect to pay between £200 and £300 for a few hours of work.
+If you secure the services of a professional, you can expect to pay between £200 and £300 for a few hours of work.

 A full boarding job is significantly more expensive and might require more than one person to accomplish.
-To this end, you can expect to spend anything from £1500 to £2000 for the labour and materials.
+Because of this, you can expect to spend anything from £1500 to £2000 for the labour and materials.

 Types of Boards

 There are various types of boards that can be used for boarding a loft.